 Chances are, though, your partner isn’t a therapist experienced in prenatal massage.
 (If they are, congratulations!
 You’re going to have an incredibly relaxing pregnancy! 😉 )

 Don’t worry; you can still “oblige“ them to help you out.
 Just make sure that they massage lightly and point out the areas where it’s definitely safe to massage (Refer to our infographic above!)

 Here are the steps you should take for a DIY massage.

 Firstly, get a pillow to support your stomach.
-This applies for any position.
+This applies to any position.
 There are two commonly-used positions for massage during pregnancy: Sitting and lying on your side.

 When sitting, face the wall or the back of a chair with a pillow placed on your stomach for support.

 When lying sideways, use a pillow to support the stomach so that the position remains comfortable and safe.

 Now your partner can start massaging!
 Again, remember to use light movements on safe areas (Refer to our infographic above).